mff-uk/sparqless/docs/model_checkpointing.md

 the file will not be overwritten by the new checkpoint.

-If `loadModelFromCheckpoint` is set to `true`, at startup, SPARQL2GraphQL will check whether the checkpoint exists.
+If `loadModelFromCheckpoint` is set to `true`, at startup, SPARQLess will check whether the checkpoint exists.
 If it does, then it will use the model checkpoint rather than carrying out observations again.